 My second-choice major is strongly correlated to another Finance major that UIUC offers, and that is Consumer Economics and Finance.
 This major focuses on developing knowledge and skills to help and understand how consumers make choices in their daily lives.
 As an individual who likes to communicate and interact with new people, as shown by the Student Council Presidency, tutoring, fundraising organizer, etc, this major is a good basis for complimenting my soft skills.
 The major focuses on important aspects that can be beneficial for me in the long run, e.g. understanding credit and debit, savings and investments, insurance, retirement, estate planning, etc. Furthermore, being an IB Business and Economics HL student, I’ve touched upon a few of these topics which helps me understand the overall structure and importance of the major.

+Dear Catherine:

+I can see that you’re very passionate about finance!
+It’s great that you have a lazer-sharp focus and are building your credentials towards that goal.

+Every experience you go through and every reasoning you have for your goals above are all valid.
+My suggestions as mentioned above would be to dig deeper towards your aspirations.
+Do you have a long-term dream?
+What about finance do you find intriguing?
+What about your goals would set you apart as an applicant?

+All the best!

+Thalia